 The selectors have now made the final exhibition selection from the shortlisted prints.
 They spent a day viewing, reviewing and discussing the work for the exhibition and the award winners.
 Our thanks go to everyone who entered, all the shortlisted photographers and to the selectors – we were overwhelmed by the response and the truly eclectic range of work submitted.

 The Exhibition will open 13 - 18 October at the Photomonth International Photography Festival in east London, alongside a packed programme of events.
 East London's Old Truman Brewery, Brick Lane will be hosting the exhibition at PHOTOBLOCK, their dedicated space for photographic events during the festival.
-The full touring schedule will be announced shortly.

 View the selected photographers